nayeemdev/online_quiz/readme.md

 ## Contributing

-Fork the repository
+1. Fork the repository
-Clone the repository locally
+2. Clone the repository locally
+3. Update Your Code
+4. Commit
+5. Push